Sick leave and sick pay

 - 2026 - 10 days covered

-The Government is currently reviewing ESRI research on the impact of statutory sick leave before deciding on any further increases.
+The Government is currently reviewing ESRI research on the impact of statutory sick leave before deciding on any further increases for 2025 and 2026.

 Sick days can be taken as consecutive days or non-consecutive days.